Shopify/polaris/polaris.shopify.com/content/design/icons/creating-icons.md

       ![An archive box and a building represented in two dimensions. ](/images/design/icons/icons-creating-rules-1@2x.png)

-      Icons are two-dimensional, and objects face forward.
+      Ensure that icons are two-dimensional, and objects face forward.

     </Do>